sarahyurick/dsc-crash-course/README.md

             });
             return console.log(err.message);
         }
-        //Return the 200 (OK) status, and the row of the deleted item res.status(200).json({
+        //Return the 200 (OK) status, and a JSON containing todolist res.status(200).json({
             message: `Item with item number ${this.changes} deleted`, });